 Not sure when the last frost in your area is?
 The Farmers Almanac has a handy frost date calculator that will give you an estimate based on location! - Chef Markus

-You could start cold hardy plant seeds even earlier ( eight to nine weeks before the last frost) and transition the potted seedlings from in your home into a cold frame before eventually transplanting them into your garden.
+You could start cold-hardy plant seeds even earlier ( eight to nine weeks before the last frost) and transition the potted seedlings into a cold frame before eventually transplanting them into your garden.

 Some Supplies You'll Need To Start Seeds Indoors

 Before you dive in and start this weekend project, it's a good idea to have everything you'll need on hand.